ivanmoskalev/ivanmoskalev/README.md

 After Yandex I've worked at Kaspersky Lab Startup Incubator, where I helped create an anti-counterfeit system that used NFC/RFID.
 The solutions we built were in use by 3M, Moncler and, surprising as it is, helped Thebe Magugu make a dashing presentation that secured him LVMH Young Fashion Designer Prize.

+I'm quite bad at mathemathics.
+My priorities in programming and tech are primarily humanitarian, and I enjoy concrete, pragmatic yet deeply empathic solutions.

-I'm always open to learning new things and sharing my knowledge with the development community.
+I'm always open to learning new things and sharing my findings with the development community!